Helmut Kipphan Student Chapter Competition

 Deliverable:

-• PDF, the design of a digital journal with three to six technical papers of original student research OR previous TAGA papers.
-A professional presentation at the conference during the student meeting.
+• Submitted as a PDF.
+The design of a digital journal with three to six papers of original student research (technical paper publication or review of existing technologies) OR previous TAGA papers.

 Criteria: